JRHB314/VBCS-Integration/Lab300WIP.md

 ```
 var data = JSON.parse(this.response);
 ```
-Right below this, put this code.
+Right below that, put this code.
 It will run desired actions if the request is a success, and return an error if there's a problem.
 ```
 if (request.status >= 200 && request.status < 400) {
   //actions to perform on successful request